idealeric/juke/README.md

 The TODO List
 -------------------------

-* An "update" interrupt to update song progress, among other things.
 * Current song album artwork.
 * A juke logo.
 * Icons and actions for secondary controls.